bellmann-engineering/upskilling_homework/SW_Dev_Effectiveness_VI_Homework/README.md

 In the last session, we learned about agile development with scrum.
 Test your knowledge of Scrum with these 10 questions.

-You can look download and read the scrum guide here, if you're uncertain about something: https://www.scrum.org/resources/scrum-guide
+You can download and read the scrum guide here, if you're uncertain about something: https://www.scrum.org/resources/scrum-guide

 ## Quiz